Great Rebellion of 1817–1818: Legacy

-In the Journal of Uva, Herbert White, a British agent who was present in Badulla after the rebellion was suppressed, wrote:

 Gazette Notification

-During the Great Liberation war, a Gazette Notification was issued by Governor Robert Brownrigg to condemn those who were fighting against British colonial rule in Ceylon.
-All those who participated in the uprising were condemned as “traitors” and their properties confiscated by the colonial government under the notification with some executed and others exiled to Mauritius.
-Successive governments after the independence of Sri Lanka in the past have indicated their intention to revoke this Gazette Notification, but, however, did not take action to do so.
-The Gazette Notification issued by Governor Brownrigg was brought to Sri Lanka on the instruction of President Maithripala Sirisena.
-It was submitted to the Parliament and was formally revoked with the signature of the President in 2017.
-This allowed all those who participated in the uprising to be recognized as National Heroes, and their label as traitors officially erased.
-A National Declaration was awarded on their behalf to their descendants.
+During the Great Liberation War, a Gazette Notification was issued by Governor Robert Brownrigg to condemn those who were fighting against British colonial rule in Ceylon.
+Under this decree, all participants in the uprising were branded as “traitors,” and their properties were confiscated by the colonial administration.
+Some were executed, while others were exiled to Mauritius.

+In the years following Sri Lanka's independence successive governments repeatedly promised—but failed—to revoke this unjust Gazette Notification.
+It was finally brought before the Sri Lankan government on the instruction of President Maithripala Sirisena.

+After parliamentary discussions, the Gazette was formally revoked in 2017 with the President’s signature.
+This historic act restored the honour of those who took part in the uprising, officially recognizing them as National Heroes, rather than traitors.
+A National Declaration was also presented to their descendants in acknowledgment of their ancestors’ sacrifice.